rusanu/ember-dc/README.md

 ```

-## Building Ember DC Components
+## Building Ember DC
-Ember DC Components uses [node.js](http://nodejs.org/) and [gulp](http://gulpjs.com/) as a build system,
+Ember DC uses [node.js](http://nodejs.org/) and [gulp](http://gulpjs.com/) as a build system,
 These two libraries will need to be installed before building.

-To build Ember DC Components, clone the repository, and run `npm install` to install build dependencies
+To build Ember DC, clone the repository, and run `npm install` to install build dependencies
 and `gulp` to build the library.

-Unminified and minified builds of Ember DC Components will be placed in the `dist` directory
+Unminified and minified builds of Ember DC will be placed in the `dist` directory